thomasvan/ubuntu16-magento-ce-2-nginx-php7-supervisord-sshd/README.md

 http://127.0.0.1:9011
 ```

 You can also SSH to your container on 127.0.0.1:2222.
-See below instructions to get magento and root password.
+See below instructions:

 ```
 $ ssh -p 2222 magento@127.0.0.1
 # To drop into root
-$ sudo -s
+$ sudo -s # then enter `magento` as the password
 ```

 Now that you've got SSH access, you can setup your FTP client the same way, or the SFTP Sublime Text plugin, for easy access to files.

 SSH/SFTP user: <b>magento/magento</b>

-Root user: <b>root/root</b>

 MySQL magento user: <b>magento/magento</b>